 Passengers can ask for a lot of random stuff: can I bring a dog, will you help me with my groceries, can you carry this?
 In many cases, helping passengers is up to you.
 You don’t have to agree to anything if you don’t want to, don’t have time, or physically can’t.
 As a rideshare driver, your job is to get people from A to B safely.

 That said, there may be times when you don’t mind going through the drive-thru or helping someone struggling with their groceries.
-Just don’t expect anything in return: Uber/Lyft won’t reimburse you even if a passenger “promises” to leave you a tip by doesn’t.
+Just don’t expect anything in return: Uber/Lyft won’t reimburse you even if a passenger “promises” to leave you a tip but doesn’t.
 Helping is a judgment (or maybe karmic) call for you.

 If you can’t or don’t have time to accommodate the passenger, be polite and try to explain why you can’t do that.
 If a passenger gets angry, it can help to white lie (“sorry, I can’t drive you an hour away, I have to be back to pick up my kids/have dinner with my spouse/go to a doctor’s appointment”).